This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Each one has a special meaning that has been cherished since ancient times.

-You make a wish to the stars to make your wish come true, such as "May I have more friends."
+Try asking the stars to make your wish come true, such as "May I have more friends."

 I'm sure you'll want to decorate it again next year.